rcazzara/seldovia/_people/Elxnit_Nick_Grienoff.md

 My mother used to speak Russian.
 Course we did.
 Pretty much at home used to speak Russian all the time.

-(Mr. Elxnit recalls the eruption of Mt.
+(Mr.Â Elxnit recalls the eruption of Mt.
 Katmai in 1912.)
 I remember it was month of June (in Kodiak).
 It was nice sunny morning like today.
 But towards noon hour, clouded up.
 It got darkness.
 And by two or three o'clock it got dark.
 Of course, those days there was no such a thing as